robinhood/faust/README.rst

 :Source: http://github.com/fauststream/faust
 :Keywords: distributed, stream, async, processing, data, queue

-Faust is a Python library for event processing and streaming applications that are distributed and fault-tolerant.
+**Faust** is a Python library for event processing and streaming applications that are decentralized and fault-tolerant.

-It's inspired by tools such as `Kafka Streams`_, `Apache Spark`_, `Apache Storm`_, `Apache Samza`_ and `Apache Flink`_; but takes a radically much simpler approach to stream processing.
+It's inspired by tools such as `Kafka Streams`_, `Apache Spark`_, `Apache Storm`_, `Apache Samza`_ and `Apache Flink`_; but takes a radically more straightforward approach to stream processing.

-Modern web applications are increasingly being written as a collection of microservices and even before this it has been difficult to write data reporting operations at scale.
-In a reactive stream based system, you don't have to strain your database with costly queries, instead a streaming data pipeline updates information as events happen in your system, in real-time.
+Modern web applications are increasingly built as a collection of microservices and even before this, it has been difficult to write data reporting operations at scale.
+In a reactive stream based system, you don't have to strain your database with costly queries.
+In Faust, a streaming data pipeline updates information as events happen in your system, in real-time.

-Faust also enables you to take advantage of asyncio and asynchronous processing, moving complicated and costly operations outside of the web server process: converting video, notifying third-party services, etc. are common use cases for event processing.
+Faust also enables you to take advantage of ``asyncio`` and asynchronous processing, moving complicated and costly operations outside of the web server process: converting video, notifying third-party services, etc. are common use cases for event processing.

-You may not know it yet, but if you're writing a modern web application, you probably already have a need for Faust.
+You may not know it yet, but if you're writing a modern web application, you probably already need Faust.

 .. _`Kafka Streams`: https://kafka.apache.org/documentation/streams
 .. _`Apache Spark`: http://spark.apache.org